🎉

 Applying AI-Based Workforce Planning Model

-Draup for Talent is a talent intelligence and workforce planning tool that eliminates challenges and makes planning fact-based, agile, and collaborative.
+Draup for Talent is a talent intelligence and workforce planning model that eliminates challenges and makes planning fact-based, agile, and collaborative.
 Companies can leverage HR and business data to enable right-sizing the workforce, forecast accurately, and align finance and people initiatives.